langwich/admin/design/language.md

 * Semantics are pass-by-value to/from functions.
 E.g., no way to swap two arguments like swap(x,y).
 * Function calls have no side-effects; i.e., they cannot alter parameters or globals.
 * However, a function *can* alter any data that is visible/accessible only to that function.
+* Implicit move semantic for rvalue.
+E.g., literal as arguments or function return values could be moved.

 The implementation can use pass-by-reference and then copy-on-write for data altered within a function for efficiecy (avoid copying data each time to/from a function).
 Example: